How to Structure a Medical CV

 8 Minutes

 Of course, getting a medical CV right can be tricky.
 It’s not like a standard business CV; medical CVs tend to be longer and more academic-focused.
-That requires careful structuring.
+That requires careful structuring to ensure you provide the right level of detail in the right order.

 Personal Details

 Start with a heading that displays your full name and the NHS position you are applying to.
 This keeps it simple and easy to categorise for the employer – as soon as they look at the CV, they’ll know who you are and your purpose.
-This is important for IMGs who have job titles that aren’t aligned with the UK system – use the title you are seeking rather than your current title to make it really clear.
+This is important for international medical graduates with job titles that aren’t aligned with the UK system – use the title you are seeking rather than your current title to make it clear.

 Always avoid putting personal details such as your date of birth, marital status, and religious beliefs, as these are not essential or professional for an NHS CV.
 You should not include a photograph.
-These kinds of details are protected characteristics in the UK so you won’t be judged on them in applications.
+These kinds of details are protected in the UK and won’t influence your job application.

 Professional Summary